 96.1.9.1.6 The leads and the probes of the test equipment must be serviceable.
 They must be of sufficient length to put test equipment at a proper location.
 The location of the test equipment must give a full view of the indicator.
-Make sure there is no tension on the test leads or the probes.

-COPYRIGHT © 2023 BY EAGLE COPTERS MAINTENANCE LTD • THIS DOCUMENT IS PRIVATE AND CONFIDENTIAL AND IS SUPPLIED ON THE EXPRESS CONDITION THAT IT IS NOT TO BE USED FOR ANY PURPOSE OR COPIED OR COMMUNICATED TO ANY OTHER PERSON WITHOUT WRITTEN PERMISSION FROM EAGLE COPTERS MAINTENANCE LTD.
+COPYRIGHT © 2023 BY EAGLE COPTERS MAINTENANCE LTD THIS DOCUMENT IS PRIVATE AND CONFIDENTIAL AND IS SUPPLIED ON THE EXPRESS CONDITION THAT IT IS NOT TO BE USED FOR ANY PURPOSE OR COPIED OR COMMUNICATED TO ANY OTHER PERSON WITHOUT WRITTEN PERMISSION FROM EAGLE COPTERS MAINTENANCE LTD.